 The Three Bears

-A long time ago in a cottage on the edge of a great forest there dwelt a little girl by the name of Golden hair; she was an orphan and lived with her grandmother who loved her dearly.
-The grandmother was very old, and so most of the house work was done by Golden Hair; but she was so young and strong she did not mind that a bit, for she had plenty of time to play and was merry the whole day long.
+A long time ago, in a cottage on the edge of a great forest, there dwelt a little girl by the name of Golden Hair; she was an orphan and lived with her grandmother, who loved her dearly.
+The grandmother was very old, and so most of the housework was done by Golden Hair; but she was so young and strong she did not mind that a bit, for she had plenty of time to play and was merry the whole day long.

-Although little Golden Hair lived far from other children, she was never lonesome, for she had many friends and playmates in the wild creatures of the the wood.
-The gentle, soft eyed deer would feed from her hand, and the wild birds would come at her musical call, for she knew their language and loved them well.
+Although little Golden Hair lived far from other children, she was never lonesome, for she had many friends and playmates in the wild creatures of the wood.
+The gentlesoft-eyed deer would feed from her hand, and the wild birds would come at her musical call, for she knew their language and loved them well.

 Golden Hair had never wandered far into the forest.
-But one day in the early autumn time, as she was gathering bright leaves and golden rod, she strayed farther than she knew and came upon a lonely grey cabin under the mighty trees.
-A slab of wood beside the half open door told who lived within.
+But one day in the early autumn time, as she was gathering bright leaves and goldenrod, she strayed farther than she knew and came upon a lonely gray cabin under the mighty trees.
+A slab of wood beside the half-open door told who lived within.
 It read: “Papa Bear, Mamma Bear, and Tiny Bear.”

 “So this is where the jolly bears live!” said Golden Hair, as she knocked upon the door.
 “I want to meet them.”